Notre Dame QB Book most notable 4th-round selection - WTMJ

 Indeed, he’s more likely to be a developmental project behind Taysom Hill and Jameis Winston.

+“It’s coach Payton and the offense there and obviously I think it’s huge that Drew Brees was there for as long as he was doing what he was doing,” Book said.
+“We’re different players but we’re similar in stature, and he proved to everybody down there and in the world that he could do it, and I want to do the same thing, and I feel like I fit in that system well.
+Those are big shoes to fill.
+There’s no doubt about it.
+But that’s exciting, and exciting challenge for me.”

-Perhaps, however, it’s notable that the Buccaneers also selected a quarterback this year with their 40-something QB — that guy Brady — still around.
-Florida’s Kyle Trask went in the second round to Tampa Bay.
+Perhaps it’s notable that the Buccaneers also selected a quarterback this year with their 40-something QB — that guy Brady — still around.
+Florida’s Kyle Trask went in the second round to Tampa Bay and has a legitimate opportunity to be groomed for the job when Brady finally retires.

 Book is known as a strong leader and good athlete.
 Does the ninth quarterback taken in 2021 have the arm and accuracy to make it behind center in the NFL?
 We’ll find out eventually.